Apartments to rent in Glasgow

 Once you have identified your perfect apartment, we will liaise with the Landlord on your behalf to secure the property.
 Once the Landlord confirms that they would like to proceed with the tenancy we will then ask you to fill in a ‘Tenant Assessment Application Form’, which will enable the vetting process to begin.

-Once the reference checks have taken place and been accepted, Dandara will draw up a standard Tenancy Agreement and serve any statutory notices.
+Once the reference checks have taken place and been accepted, Dandara will issue the Scottish Governments 'Private Residential Tenancy' Agreement and serve any statutory notices.

 Dandara provide a free professional inventory, to the Tenant, prior to the commencement of the tenancy.